Pop Archives

 Unconfirmed version, probably apocryphal

 Colin Larkin’s Encyclopedia of Popular Music mentions Rachel’s Comin’ Home’ (Joan Baez) as one of Raymond Froggatt’s notable compositions.
-The title would match the refrain of Russell Morris’s recording.
+The title would match a line in the song and Froggatt’s use of Rachel’s Coming Home as the title of the song on his 2014 album.

 Rachel’s Comin’ Home is not listed under All Songs at JoanBaez.com’s discography page, and the site’s discographer tells me she is unaware of any Joan Baez song with that title or lyric.
 I’ve never found evidence of it after wide and repeated searching.